LiZheng1997/LiZheng1997/README.md

 The [Robobus](https://www.pixmoving.com/robobus) is a autonoumous shuttle bus which designed for urban area.
 I mainly hold the part of whole perception framework.

 ### "Sweeping Robots"
-Sweeping robots are autonomous mobile robots for cleaning road surface.
-I mainly hold the part of trash detection and obstacle segmentation for avoidance.
+Sweeping robots is an autonomous mobile robot for cleaning road surface.
+I mainly hold the part of trash detection and obstacle segmentation for avoidance, road curb detection module as well.

+### End-to-End Robot Control based on Events
+This end-to-end robot control project is similar with my miro-cv-system project, both of them are using a end-to-end paradigm to control a mobile robots with differential base.
+However, this project is based on event cameras and implemented with a Spiking Neural Network rather than ANN.
+More details can be found on my academic page and [repository](https://github.com/Bluet-NeuroRobotics/Training-Neural-Networks-for-Event-Based-End-to-End-Robot-Control).

 ### Neurorobotics using Nengo

-### End-to-End Robot Control based on Events

 ## Research Experience